Max's blog

 Conclusion

 This concludes the post as of now, I am going on holiday and aim to come back early September when I will finish the post.
-I just kinda wanted to get something out, so here it is, unpolished and ugly.
+I just kinda wanted to get something out, so here it is, unpolished and ugly I am now back from holiday and aim to finish it soon!

 Appendix